Steamed Broccoli Recipe

 - Add herbs: Broccoli benefits from herbs like basil, dill, cilantro, chives, parsley, sage, rosemary, and paprika.

 - Ranch broccoli: Sprinkle a tablespoon of my ranch seasoning mix on your broccoli for a burst of ranch flavor.
+The kids usually love this combo, especially with some grated cheese on top!

 - More veggies: I like to add steamed cauliflower and baby carrots to my broccoli for a veggie trio.